cloudquery/docs/docs/cli/fetch/overview.md

 ### Fetch

-Once `config.hcl` is generated, run the following command to fetch the resources. \(You need to be authenticated — see relevant section under each provider\):
+Once `cloudquery.yml` is generated, run the following command to fetch the resources. \(You need to be authenticated — see relevant section under each provider\):

 ```text
 cloudquery fetch